Footage Shows UFO Hit By Lightning Over French Mountains: Mysterious Craft Smokes As It Crashes To Earth, ET Chaser Claims [Video]

 “I first thought ‘nothing impressive, probably the lightning bolts, normal pattern,'” he wrote.
 “But after viewing the footage in slow-mo, I saw a kind of fast ‘light’ going in the storm direction.
 The object went straight through the lightning bolt, causing the strange ‘electrical explosion.'”

 The footage sparked debates on several enthusiast forums.
-Many enthusiasts agreed that the video shows UFOs being brought down to Earth by lightning.
-But a few suggested that the UFOs were not destroyed by the lightning but that they were only recharging their power source from atmospheric electric discharge.
+Many enthusiasts agreed that the video shows UFOs being brought down to Earth by lightning, but a few suggested that the UFOs were not destroyed by the lightning but that they were only recharging their power source from atmospheric electric discharge.

 Yet other enthusiasts argued that alien technology was too advanced to rely on atmospheric electric discharge as a source of power.
 They argued that it was more likely that the footage showed “cloaked” alien UFOs being “decloaked” by lighting.